 This patch is currently abandoned.
-Having grown tired of keeping the patch in sync with the official SVN, I have decided to work on similar functionality as part of the dosbox-staging project.
+Having grown tired of keeping the patch in sync with the official SVN, I have decided to work on similar functionality in unofficial forks of DOSBox.

 - Incompatible with munt's MT32 patch on the level of an automake script.
 Here is a fixed version by marooned_on_mars.

 - Whereas the patch implements a single-threaded software-based scaler, it is inherently slow, with performance decreasing in quadratic proportion to the output resolution.
 To make the most out of it, compile the file src/gui/pixelscale.cpp with a sufficiently high optimization level.
 For GCC on my system (AMD A4-3400 APU) it is -O3, which is one level higher than the setting used in the default DOSBox configuration.
 Please, use the test program to determine your best compiler settings.

 - If pixel-perfect correction is unsatisfactory, either because of a large aspect-ratio error or because of insufficient magnification, fall-back to a simpler scaling mode, such as nearest-neighbor.
 The secondary scaling mode and the exact criterium for the fallback may be specified in the config file.—lukeman3000

 Other implementations of pixel-perfect scaling in DOSBox:

 - DOSBox for pixel purists by bladeSk uses nearest-neighbor interpolation already available via the openglnb output mode confining the output to an area calculated to result in integer scaling with optional aspect-ratio correction.
 This fork also adds V-Sync on Windows Vista and later by emulating full-screen mode as a borderless window.